mayonez1/sudoku/sudoku/Documentation.md

 **grd Type:**

 <p>The grd type (called using SUDK::grd) is the data type for the sudoku grid.
 It is a 2-Dimensional vector of points.</p>

+**settings Type:**

+<p>The settings type contains two variables:

+- savePath - a string that tells the location to where the program should be saving the .sudk files.

+- skill - an int that tells the program how many values to remove when the <code>Square::format()</code> function is run.
+In other words, it determines how hard the end puzzle will be.

 ### Exceptions